Below is an inventory of co-curricular leadership programming opportunities in various university departments.

 Peer Health Advocates – A University Health Services program where students empower others to make healthy lifestyle choices.

-D'Lions – A Residential Life run student group that helps freshmen adjust to campus life.
+D'Lions – A Residential Life run student group that helps first years adjust to campus life.

-Freshman Fellows – A Residential Life program where upperclassmen live in freshmen dorms and act as mentors to freshmen students.
+First year Fellows – A Residential Life program where upperclassmen live in first year dorms and act as mentors to first year students.

 Leadership Appreciation Dinner – A Wilson Common Student Activities award that recognizes current leaders.

 Peer Career Advisor – A Career Center program where students help their peers find internships, review resumes and cover letters, look for jobs, and offer career advice.